2001 Kirkland shootings: Perpetrator

 John Bauer, 51, was a former athlete.
-At the time of his death, he owed $200,000.
+At the time of his death, he owed $500,000.
 He also had debts due to gambling.
 His eldest son also had debts due to gambling, which he paid for his son.
-Bauer owed money to his father-in-law and his business partner.
-On September 20, three of his relatives received death threats by mail.
+Bauer owed money to his father-in-law and his business partners.
+On September 20, three of his relatives received death threats by mail which were eventually followed through by Bauer personally as he couldn't pay his or his son's debts.